prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 **Step 1: Register the adapter as supporting video**

-Add the 'supportedMediaTypes' argument to the spec object:
+Add the `supportedMediaTypes` argument to the spec object, and make sure `video` is in the list:

 {% highlight js %}
 export const spec = {
     code: BIDDER_CODE,
-    supportedMediaTypes: [VIDEO],
+    supportedMediaTypes: ['video'],
     ...
 }
 {% endhighlight %}